The Great SaaS Shift to Usage-Based Pricing

 The Sales Process Transformation

-Usage based pricing fundamentally changes your sales process.
-With subscriptions, the sales conversation is about value and features.
-You’re convincing customers to commit to a fixed monthly or annual payment.
+Usage-based pricing changes your sales process.
+With subscriptions, the sales conversation is about value and features — you’re convincing customers to commit to a fixed monthly or annual payment.
 The negotiation is about price level and contract terms.

 This requires sales reps to have a much deeper understanding of how customers will actually use the product.
 They need to ask detailed questions about use cases, volumes, and workflows.
 They need to help customers understand their likely spending trajectory as they scale.
 This is a more consultative sales approach than the typical subscription sale.